-Prerequisites: NS2005 Notes: Students not enrolled in the Nursing Program require consent of the Department.
-Transfer: UL, UA, AU
+Prerequisites: NS2005 Notes: Students not enrolled in the Nursing Program

 NS3010 3 (3-0-0) UT 45 Hours 15 Weeks Nursing Research

 Introduction to the process of research through a comparative analysis of selected studies exemplifying different theoretical, methodological and analytical approaches.
 Emphasis is on the communicability of research, the needs of the research consumer, and the development of skills of critical appraisal.
 Prerequisites: Statistics elective Corequisites: Statistics elective Notes: Credit will be granted for one of NS3690, or NS3010 and Statistics (3).
 Transfer: UA, AU